dubirajara/word_frequency_counter/README.md

 To relevant words classification, i used the [Stop Words](http://ir.dcs.gla.ac.uk/resources/linguistic_utils/stop_words) data from linguistic utils resource of University of Glasgow.
 ## How to use?

-To run the script should use Python 3.6+
+To run the script requires Python 3.6 or newer.

 - Clone the repository: